-Accordingly, the Directors, having made suitable enquiries, and based on financial performance to date and the available banking facilities, have a reasonable expectation that the Group has adequate resources to continue in operational existence for the foreseeable future.
+Accordingly, the Directors, having made suitable enquiries, and based on financial performance to date and forecasts along with the available banking facilities, have a reasonable expectation that the Group has adequate resources to continue in operational existence for the foreseeable future.
 The Group therefore continues to adopt the going concern basis of accounting in preparing the annual financial statements.